 The History of Whitnash

-Today Whitnash is a small, largely residential town with approximately 3500 homes and a population of 7000 people.
+Today Whitnash is a small, largely residential town with approximately 3500 homes and a population of over 9000 people.
 The town has 4 junior schools, Whitnash Primary, St Joseph’s RC Primary, St Margaret’s Middle School and Briar Hill First School.

 It has three pubs, The Plough & Harrow, The Heathcote Inn, and The Hodcarrier.
 In addition there is also The Whitnash Sports & Social Club.